rasmusdriving/agentic_chat/README.md

 *   **Chat Reset:** Clear the current conversation history to start fresh.
 *   **Selected Text Capture:** Select text on any webpage, and the extension can capture it to potentially use in the chat.
 *   **Audio Transcription (Downloads):** Automatically detects completed audio file downloads (MP3, WAV, M4A, OGG, FLAC, WEBM etc.).
-*   **Audio Transcription (Clipboard URL):** Transcribe audio directly from a URL copied to your clipboard via the context menu.
+*   **Audio Transcription (Context Menu):** Right-click on an audio link or HTML audio/video element and select "Transcribe Audio" to transcribe directly from the source URL.
-*   **One-Click Transcription:** Transcribe detected audio files or clipboard URLs with a single click using Groq's transcription API (`whisper-large-v3-turbo`).
+*   **One-Click Transcription:** Start transcription for downloaded files or context menu actions immediately using Groq's transcription API (`whisper-large-v3-turbo`).
 *   **Transcription Actions:**
     *   **Copy:** Copy the full transcript to the clipboard.
     *   **Summary:** Send the transcript to the selected chat model to generate a summary.